wh1t3cAt1k/taskman/README.md

 ## Example usage

-TaskMan was designed to be intuitive and easy-to-use.
-See some examples below, all of which should be pretty much self-explanatory:
+TaskMan is designed to be intuitive and easy-to-use.
+See some examples below, all of which should be pretty self-explanatory:

 If you wish to study all available commands and command line flags, run `taskman --help` or access the [help file in the repository](https://github.com/wh1t3cAt1k/taskman/blob/master/TaskMan/HELP.txt).
 You can also obtain short help for a specific command by running `taskman <commandname> --help`.